Force over Distance: Chapter 28

 Young took a breath.
 Then another.
 “Sorry,” he said.
 “I don’t know where that came from.”

 Rush pressed two fingers to the space between his eyebrows.
 “Don’t you?”
 He looked up at Young, sighed, and raised his hand.
-“Hold still, please, and don’t do anything exciting.
+“Hold still, please.
+Don’t do anything exciting.
 Think of hockey.
-Or some kind of sport.
+Some kind of sport.
 Cars.
 F-302s.
-Whatever the fuck it is you enjoy thinking about.”
+Whatever th’fuck it is you enjoy thinking about.”

-The scientist swept into his mind, drawing Young directly into his elaborate, balanced spiral of mental light.
-Young could feel subtle streamers of flickering energy shoring up his own mental patterns.
+The scientist swept into his mind, drawing Young into his elaborate, balanced spiral of mental light.
+Young felt subtle streams of flickering energy shore up his own mental patterns.

 “Genius,” Young said.
 “You’re not burning the candle at both ends.
 You melted the candle down, cut up the wick, and used the wax to create about ten new candles.
 Stop it.
 I don’t need this.
 I’m not upset because I’m mentally injured, or whatever.
 I’m upset because you’re driving me crazy.”

-“False dichotomy,” Rush said, pulling his hand away from Young’s temple.
+“False dichotomy.”
+Rush pulled his hand away from Young’s temple.

 You’re a false dichotomy,” Young muttered.